Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 Having Autism Spectrum Disorder is NO excuse for neglecting the health and fitness of your body.

-I’m going to slug below the belt with this article, because it really steams me that the average life expectancy for those with Level 1 ASD is only 58.
+• The average life expectancy for those with Level 1 ASD is only 58.

-However, I also need to point out that many autistic individuals who lead sedentary lifestyles (and thus are in poor physical condition, having a body that resembles that of Homer Simpson or Flabby Flo) – are actually gainfully employed and living independent lives.
+However, I also need to point out that many autistic individuals who lead sedentary lifestyles (and thus are in poor physical condition, having a body that resembles that of Homer Simpson or Flabby Flo) – are actually gainfully employed and living fully independent lives.

 I’ve not been able to locate a study that shows the average life expectancy of specifically Autistics who have long-term employment.